slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On privacy

 Privacy is power.
-What people don't know they can't ruin.
+What people don’t know they can’t ruin.